-- Seniority of the Complainant's trademarks predates the disputed domain name's registration and such trademarks are well known in relevant business circles.
-The Respondent can be considered aware of the Complainant's trademarks when registering the disputed domain name due to well-known character thereof, which should have been checked by the Respondent by performing a simple internet search. - The disputed domain name (at the time of filing of the complaint) is not used for any bona fide offerings.
-More particularly, there are present circumstances indicating that, by using the domain name, the Respondent has registered the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring it to the Complainant. - The use of misleading term SICUREZZA-DEVICE indicates that the disputed domain name might be intended for "phishing" purposes.
-Such practice consists of attracting customers to a web page which imitates the real page of the Complainant (i.e. bank website) with an intention to mislead such users and have them disclosed confidential information. - It is well-founded that registration of the disputed domain names that are confusingly similar to the complainant's trademarks which enjoys strong reputation, plus other facts, such as above described unfair use of the disputed domain names, are sufficient to establish bad faith under the 4(a)(iii) of the Policy. - The Complainant refers to previous domain name decisions contending that registering a "phishing" website is perhaps the clearest evidence of registration and use of a domain name in bad faith", especially when it concerns trademarks of financial institutions that enjoy high level of notoriety and well-known character.
+Seniority of the Complainant's trademarks predates the disputed domain name's registration and such trademarks are well known in relevant business circles.
+The Respondent can be considered aware of the Complainant's trademarks when registering the disputed domain name due to well-known character thereof, which should have been checked by the Respondent by performing a simple internet search.

+Present circumstances indicate that the Respondent has registered the disputed domain name primarily for the purpose of selling, renting, or otherwise transferring it to the Complainant.

+The use of the disputed domain name for banking and financial services indicate that the disputed domain name might be intended for "phishing" purposes.
+Such practice consists of attracting customers to a web page which imitates the real page of the Complainant (i.e. bank website) with an intention to mislead such users and have them disclosed confidential information.

+It is well-founded that registration of the disputed domain names that are confusingly similar to the complainant's trademarks which enjoys strong reputation, plus other facts, such as above-described unfair use of the disputed domain names, are sufficient to establish bad faith under the 4(a)(iii) of the Policy.

+The Complainant refers to previous domain name decisions contending that registering a "phishing" website is perhaps the clearest evidence of registration and use of a domain name in bad faith, especially when it concerns trademarks of financial institutions that enjoy high level of notoriety and well-known character.